 Picture this: the young, “starving artist” art teacher in a fashionable Greenwich Village grade school comes to her classes in thigh-high six inch platform leather boots, hand painted in red, white and blue and bejewelled with sequins and rhinestones.
 The children, motivated by their teacher’s artistic awesomeness, went home and started painting their mother’s shoes red, white and blue.
 The art teacher was summarily dismissed.
 Colette was out of a job.

 Picture this: Colette’s loft was entirely draped and sculpted with white parachute silk, gracefully flowing and billowing from ceiling and walls to floor.
-And no furniture…just huge hand painted multicoloured pillows among her paintings and mannequins draped with her outrageous feathered, pearled and gossamer clothing creations, ones she would routinely wear even to go out for a quart of milk.!
+And no furniture…just huge hand painted multicolored pillows among her paintings and mannequins draped with her outrageous feathered, pearled and gossamer clothing creations, ones she would routinely wear even to go out for a quart of milk!

 Picture this: Colette had been receiving phone calls from a photographer wanting to photograph her.
 She would constantly blow him off saying that her friend, also a photographer, took enough pictures of her.
 When she told me of this nagging photographer, I asked if she got the guy’s name.
 She said it sounded like a Jewish name.
 I asked her to write it down the next time he called.
 When she told me it was Arnold Newman, one of the world’s best-known celebrity and artist portrait photographers, I shrieked, “are you crazy!
 Next time he calls, say yes!”
 Next time he called he was finally able to tell her that he was hired by Vanity Fair Magazine who wanted to do an article and photo spread on her.